U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: Introduction

 The monaural dereverberation task constitutes a linear blind inverse problem, which is inherently ill-posed, as the solution is not uniquely determined.
 To address such ill-posedness, it is common to incorporate prior knowledge about the source or the degradation process.
 Recently, hybrid approaches that combine model-based formulations with data-driven learning have gained traction in the audio processing community~\cite{gannotSpecialIssueModelBased2024}.

 Despite their empirical success, data-driven methods, particularly those based on deep neural networks (DNNs), typically require large volumes of supervised training data in the form of paired dry and reverberant signals.
-These dry signals must be recorded in anechoïc conditions, rendering data collection expensive and impractical.
+These dry signals must be recorded in anechoic conditions, rendering data collection expensive and impractical.
 Furthermore, supervised systems often exhibit limited generalization to unseen reverberant conditions, reducing their robustness in real-world scenarios.
 Even unsupervised methods that learn dry speech priors without requiring paired data remain limited by the availability of dry recordings.

-To overcome these limitations, we introduce a monaural dereverberation framework that operates in a fully unsupervised manner, relying solely on reverberant signals for training.
-Our approach integrates an explicit acoustic model into the dereverberation process and offers two main contributions: \begin{itemize} \item We derive a novel maximum likelihood (ML) formulation for dereverberation guided by a parametric reverberation model.
-While ML-based methods have been proposed for multichannel settings~\cite{nakataniSpeechDereverberationBased2010, sekiguchiAutoregressiveMovingAverage2022}, this is, to the best of our knowledge, the first application of such a formulation to monaural dereverberation with explicit use of acoustic parameters.
+To overcome these constraints, we introduce a monaural dereverberation framework that operates in a virtually unsupervised manner, relying solely on reverberant signals for training.
+Building upon the hybrid dereverberation model proposed in \cite{bahrmanHybridModelWeaklySupervised2025}, we introduce an enhanced virtually unsupervised learning strategy that resolves the key limitations of the original approach: \begin{itemize} \item Unlike the earlier method which required a large dataset of acoustic parameters for training, we demonstrate strong performance using only a small subset derived from 100 Room Impulse Responses. \item We derive a novel maximum likelihood (ML) formulation for dereverberation guided by a parametric reverberation model.
+While ML-based methods have been proposed for multichannel settings~\cite{nakataniSpeechDereverberationBased2010,sekiguchiAutoregressiveMovingAverage2022}, this is, to the best of our knowledge, the first application of such a formulation to monaural dereverberation with explicit use of acoustic parameters. \item Whereas the previous work was validated only on synthetic signals, our method is evaluated under realistic acoustic conditions, where it maintains competitive dereverberation performance despite the limited data regime. \end{itemize} To promote reproducibility and further research, we release our codebase, pre-trained models, audio and examples along with additional results\footnote{\url{louis-bahrman.github.io/UDREAM/}}.

-\item Building upon the hybrid modeling framework proposed in~\cite{bahrmanHybridModelWeaklySupervised2025}, we develop an unsupervised learning strategy that integrates the physical model of reverberation into a deep neural network.
-Our method demonstrates strong performance under realistic conditions using a small subset of acoustic parameters (from 100 Room Impulse Responses) to train the reverberation model.
-Despite this limited data regime, our method maintains competitive dereverberation performance.
-To promote reproducibility and further research, we release our codebase, pre-trained models, and audio examples \footnote{\url{louis-bahrman.github.io/UDREAM/}}.